 The Hellebore Press is a Blaxican & Femme owned organization that is operated by family.
 We are 100% independent.
 Our esteemed publisher, Denise Nichole, distributes, packages, and ships all chapbooks & merchandise.
 We partner with a local printer and global artists to create high quality goods.
 We are passionate about giving back to our community and are always seeking ethical and inclusive ways to grow.

 Meet the Staff

-Denise Nichole, MFA, is the Editor in Chief of The Hellebore Press and Founder of HUES Foundation- two organizations that amplify the literary and artistic expression of underrepresented writer, poets, and artists.
-Denise currently resides and teaches in Sacramento, CA. She was featured in multiple publications and websites and partnered with various organizations and companies throughout her writing career.
-As an award winning essayist and poet, Denise Nichole remains committed to educational activism, mental health advocacy, social justice reform, and immigrant rights.
+Denise Nichole (she/her), MFA, is the Editor in Chief of The Hellebore Press and Founder of HUES Foundation- two organizations that amplify the literary and artistic expression of underrepresented writers, poets, and artists.
+Denise currently resides and teaches in Sacramento, CA with her partner of eleven years.
+She enjoys lo-fi R&B, photography, and the art of charcuterie boards.
+As an award winning essayist and poet, Denise Nichole remains committed to youth empowerment, educational activism, mental health advocacy, and immigrant rights.

-Rachel Andrews is a Brit with a Californian accent residing in Conroe, Texas.
+Rachel Andrews (she/her) is a Brit with a Californian accent residing in Conroe, Texas.
 She enjoys reading, watching films, and spending time with her family and animals.
-She also loves learning about and how to cook culturally diverse cuisines.
+She also loves learning how to cook culturally diverse cuisines.